Hadron67/Hadron67.github.io/posts/curvature-2-form.md

 $$ \dd\sigma = -\omega\wedge\sigma + \Theta, $$
 where $\sigma$ and $\Theta$ are column vectors whose entries are $\{\sigma^\mu\}$ and $\{\Theta^\mu\}$.

 It might be suprising at this point, since the exterier derivative has no dependency on the connection.
-In fact, the above result doesn't fully determine the connection 1-form, it's just a constrain on it, more equations are required if we wish to calculate the connection.
+In fact, the above result doesn't fully determine the connection 1-form, it's just a constraint on it, more equations are required if we wish to calculate the connection.

 Now consider the Levi-Civita connection.
 If $\{e_\mu\}$ is *rigid tetrad*, i.e., the metric's components $g_{\mu\nu} \equiv g(e_\mu, e_\nu)$ are all constant on this tetrad, then $\omega^\nu{}_\mu$ satisfies
 $$